+Weekend festival tickets include free standard camping (bring your own tent and camping gear) on Friday, Saturday, Sunday night.
 Full details about how camping works at Elderflower Fields are below, but if you would like a bit more space, luxury or if you have a camper van, there are a few other options to look at too:

-Live in Vehicles
+Live in Pitches

 Boutique Camping